• Skip to primary navigation

 REGISTER

-• A tortoise must live outdoors.
+• A desert tortoise must live outdoors.

 Things you should know if you want to become a tortoise custodian